KhaledElalfy1/la-casa-de-papel/README.md

 ## description
-La casa de paple is an app that make fans know information about there favorit characters in the series
+La Casa de Papel is an app that allows fans to learn information about their favorite characters from the series through the Series API.

 ![Static Badge](https://img.shields.io/badge/flutter-v3.22-blue)